winfrednyoroka/Data_driven_visualisation/README.md

 ## Usage

 #### Web
-Use the link here to access the deployed app showing the data and the resultant figures.
+Use the link here to access the deployed app showing the data and the resultant figures {*To embed a hyperlink once we agree on deploying the app*}.

 #### Locally
 Git clones the repository.